 It’s amazing how fast the slow movement has caught on.
 From food to travel, taking it slow has become a modern mantra, a way to balance the speed at which other things transpire.

 If you’re the kind of traveller with a bucket list bursting at the seams, slow travel may seem counterintuitive when the goal is to see and experience more.
 Most would agree, however, that a trip on Belmond’s Eastern and Oriental Express (E&O) is an exception.
 This iconic rail journey allows you to traverse three countries—Singapore, Malaysia and Thailand—aboard a stylish, retro-fitted train clad in warm teak wood, lacquered panels and floral motifs, and equipped with every comfort imaginable.

 Launched in 1993, the three-day, two-night trip stops at Kuala Kangsar, a royal town in Perak, Malaysia, as well as at the well-known River Kwai in Thailand.
 While the train and the itinerary itself is steeped in nostalgia, the E&O is not content to dwell on the past.
-Belmond recently introduced key improvements that meld the old with the new—bringing exciting and necessary changes without ruffling the romantic experience that draw people to it in the first place (scroll the gallery below to explore).
+Belmond recently introduced key improvements that meld the old with the new—bringing exciting and necessary changes without ruffling the romantic experience that draw people to it in the first place.

 A Toast To Nostalgia